 The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
 Management has considered the Company's history of cumulative net losses incurred since inception and its lack of commercialization of any products or generation of any revenue from product sales since inception and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets.
-Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2015 and 2014.
+Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2016 and 2015.
 Management reevaluates the positive and negative evidence at each reporting period.

-Changes in the valuation allowance for deferred tax assets during the years ended December 31, 2015, 2014, and 2013 related primarily to the increases in net operating loss carryforwards, capitalized start-up costs, and research and development tax credit carryforwards and were as follows:
+Changes in the valuation allowance for deferred tax assets during the years ended December 31, 2016, 2015, and 2014 related primarily to the increases in net operating loss carryforwards, capitalized start-up costs, and research and development tax credit carryforwards and were as follows:

-Year Ended December 31, 2015 2014 2013 Valuation allowance at beginning of year \$ (6,444) \$ (2,899) \$ (690) Decreases recorded as benefit to income tax provision Increases recorded to income tax provision (6,842) (3,545) (2,209) Valuation allowance as of end of year \$ (13,286) \$ (6,444) \$ (2,899)
+Year Ended December 31, 2016 2015 2014 Valuation allowance at beginning of year \$ (13,286) \$ (6,444) \$ (2,899) Decreases recorded as benefit to income tax provision Increases recorded to income tax provision (17,440) (6,842) (3,545) Valuation allowance as of end of year \$ (30,726) \$ (13,286) \$ (6,444)

-During 2015, the Company has recorded unrecognized tax benefits in the amount of \$4,440 related to start-up costs that were previously deducted beginning in the initial return filing period ended December 31, 2012.
+During the year ended December 31, 2015, the Company recorded unrecognized tax benefits in the amount of \$4,440 related to start-up costs that were previously deducted beginning in the initial return filing period ended December 31, 2012.
+During the year ended December 31, 2016, the Company filed a method of accounting change with the IRS related to the start-up costs, and reversed the related unrecognized tax position.
 The following table summarizes the changes in the Company's unrecognized tax benefits:

-Y Year ended December 31, 2015 2014 2013 Unrecognized tax benefits at beginning of year \$ - - \$ \$ Increases related to prior year tax provisions (2,624 4) Increases related to current year tax provisions (1,776 5) Unrecognized tax benefits as of end of year \$ (4,400)) \$ \$
+Year ended December 31, 2016 2015 2014 Unrecognized tax benefits at beginning of year \$ (4,400) \$ \$ Increases related to prior year tax provisions (2,624) Decreases related to prior year tax provisions 4,400 - Increases related to current year tax provisions (1,776) Unrecognized tax benefits as of end of year \$ \$ (4,400) \$

-The total amount of unrecognized tax benefits that, if recognized, would impact the Company's effective tax rate were \$0 as of both December 31, 2015 and 2014.
+The total amount of unrecognized tax benefits that, if recognized, would impact the Company's effective tax rate were \$0 as of both December 31, 2016 and 2015.
 The Company accrues interest and penalties related to unrecognized tax benefits in income tax expense in the consolidated statements of operations and comprehensive loss.
-During each of the years ended December 31, 2015, 2014 and 2013, the Company recognized expense/(benefit) of \$0 related to interest and penalties.
+During each of the years ended December 31, 2016, 2015 and 2014, the Company recognized expense/(benefit) of \$0 related to interest and penalties.